vedi/cocos2dx-store/README.md

 );
 ```

-Now you can use _StoreInventory_ to buy your new currency pack:
+Now you can use `CCStoreInventory` to buy your new currency pack:

     soomla::CCStoreInventory::sharedStoreInventory()->buyItem(TEN_COIN_PACK_ITEM_ID);